 Due to COVID-19 restrictions, and for concern for the health of our community and veterans, we are unable to offer most of these events in person.
-Please join us for respectful, educational, and inspirational panels, lectures, and stories via the links below each program, or download a PDF of the calendar below.
+Please join us for respectful, educational, and inspirational panels, lectures, and stories via the links below each program, or download a printable calendar (PDF).

 If you have any questions about this year’s events, please email Philip Larson, program director for U-M Veteran and Military Services, at email@example.com.
 Also, watch this page for updates and additional information.

 Since 1778 when Lieutenant Gotthold Frederick Enslin became the first service member dismissed from the military for homosexuality, persons who are Lesbian, Gay, Bisexual, or Transgender have faced discrimination in the military.
 Since the repeal of “Don’t Ask, Don’t Tell,” LGBTQ+ service members have been allowed to serve openly in the U.S. military and federal benefits have been extended to cover their dependents.
 Come hear veterans talk about their service, sacrifice, and discrimination they faced while serving their country.